wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 # F5 ClearPass Guest Login Simulation

-The `f5-sim-cp-login` script serves as an F5 external monitor, specifically designed to simulate login and log out of the guest application's default login page located at `/guest/auth_login.php`.
+The `f5-sim-cp-login` script serves as an F5 external monitor, specifically designed to simulate login and logout of the ClearPass Guest application's default login page located at `/guest/auth_login.php`.
 This simulation offers a more reliable alternative to the standard HTTPS monitor proposed in the "Deploying CPPM with F5 BIG-IP Local Traffic Manager (LTM)" guide, which hasn't been updated since 2014.
 By employing this script, you gain a robust method to monitor the status of the ClearPass Guest application, surpassing the capabilities of the BIG-IP's built-in HTTP/HTTPS monitor.

-Notably, it enables the detection of potential issues such as corrupted Web Login pages, which would otherwise pass the stock HTTP/HTTPS healthcheck monitor and even return an HTTP status code of 200 despite having a blank body, which can happen if the ClearPass Guest database somehow gets corrupt.
+Notably, it enables the detection of potential issues such as corrupted Web Login pages, which would otherwise pass the stock HTTP/HTTPS healthcheck monitor and even return an HTTP status code of 200 despite having a blank body.
+This can happen if the ClearPass Guest database somehow gets corrupt.
+Moreover, the script can also load and verify the status of any additional pages that you wish to monitor.
+This feature enhances the monitoring capabilities, ensuring not just the functionality of the login page, but also the accessibility and health of other critical pages in your application.

 ## Installation and Update